 If this is your first time working through antiracism, this could be a hard moment to navigate.
 It’s been a month since George Floyd’s murder and Black Lives Matter hit the mainstream, and things seem to be slowing down.
-People who had been posting in solidarity are now back to beach pics.
-Cities with mayor-commissioned BLM murals see no real change aside from street paint.

 If you feel like taking a step back to enjoy your summer, please remember that black people don’t have this luxury.
 The last couple of weeks we’ve seen so many people step out of their comfort zones and get things done, but there is still so much more we need to do.

 This past RTW newsletter we focused on amplifying black voices and sharing anti-racism resources.
 I’ve added to it and posted it here as a guide for those who want to keep the momentum going in a sustainable and un-performative way.

 - What does seeing black men die do for you?
 This article was written over five years ago, and it’s a powerful reminder of why we can’t afford to slow things down.
 The last sentence reads, “I tremble to think what act, or accompanying footage, will be required for the powers that be to finally see what is going on.”

 - You Want a Confederate Monument?
 My Body Is a Confederate Monument.
 Read this if you think tearing statues down crosses a line.
 “I have rape-colored skin.
 My light-brown-blackness is a living testament to the rules, the practices, the causes of the Old South.
 If there are those who want to remember the legacy of the Confederacy, if they want monuments, well, then, my body is a monument.
 My skin is a monument.”

 - American Policing Has Always Been About Enforcing White Supremacy.
 Wonder if people are being too mean to cops?
 This interview discusses the start of modern policing as a way to control the slave population in 1790, increased militarization, and why we desperately need to defund the police.